Equal opportunity commissioners for technical and administrative staff

 - participate in updating the Equal Opportunity Plan for their area;

-- provide advice on equality issues for men and women and on balancing work and family; and
+- provide advice on gender-related equality issues and on balancing work and family; and

 - see diversity and digitization as formative challenges for the future of Universität Hamburg and are actively involved in shaping these topics.